 3. Identify what’s inside your sphere of control.

-Think about what you can directly control.
-This can include your mindset or approach, proposals, and actions you can take.
 The things inside your sphere of control can range from the immediate and relatively small task, like “talk to my manager about the situation” to a bigger or more dramatic change, like “find another job.”
 Consider your full range of options.

 4. Do one thing within your control.